 If you are looking for affordable family accommodation in Halls Gap we recommend the YHA Grampians Eco Lodge at Halls Gap.
 This hostel has room types to fit all configuration of travellers.
 The hostel has the best kitchen you would find anywhere and comfortable communal areas.

-The Halls Gap Air bnb alternative for your stay in the Grampians
+The Halls Gap apartment alternative for your stay in the Grampians

-Airbnb is another great alternative these days for couples and families who like a more homely feel when travelling.
-Most Airbnb properties offer self-catering facilities and laundry.
-Below you will find the Airbnb options for Halls Gap.
+An apartment is another great alternative these days for couples and families who like a more homely feel when travelling.
+Most apartment properties offer self-catering facilities and laundry.
+Below you will find a map for apartments in Halls Gap or search Airbnb.

 How to get to Halls Gap